chiupam/tutorial/Loon/Plus_EN/JaveScript_Modify_EN.md

 # Say a few more words

--Because there is too much information for modification here, this tutorial will not repeat it.
+- Because there is too much information for modification here, this tutorial will not repeat it.
 Users can study the script sentence format by themselves to clarify what information should be modified.
 For users who are not clear about the script format, please click [here](https: //github.com/chiupam/tutorial/blob/master/Loon/Plus/JaveScript_Format.md) Jump to the `Getting Started-How to Understand the Essential Formats of Three Script Statements` tutorial